xjtuyanshi/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used my ‘Powerful" Nvida GTX 1060 with following parameters:
+To train the model, I used my ‘Powerful" Nvidia GTX 1060 with following parameters:
 * Optimizer: Adam Optimizer
 * Learning rate: 0.001
 * Epoch: 64